Pétur Guðmundsson (basketball): Coaching career

-In January 1984, Pétur was hired as a player-coach for ÍR.
+After failing to receive a playing contract in the United States, Pétur signed as a player-coach for ÍR in January 1984.
 At the time of his arrival, ÍR was dead last in the Úrvalsdeild with only two victories in the first 11 games.
-With, Pétur at the helm, the team won 7 of its remaining 9 games and missed the playoffs on a tie breaker.
+With Pétur at the helm, the team won seven of its remaining nine games but missed the playoffs on a tiebreaker.

-In June 1993, Pétur was hired as the head coach of Valur where he also planned on playing.
-In August 1993, prior to the start of the season, he resigned from his post due to personal reasons and moved to the United States.

-In June 2000, Pétur signed a three-year contract to coach the joint team of Valur/Fjölnir in the Úrvalsdeild karla.
-He was fired in end of October 2000, after four losses in the first five games.
+In June 1993, Pétur was hired as the head coach of Valur, where he also intended to play.
+In August 1993, prior to the start of the season, he resigned from his post for personal reasons and moved to the United States.
+Pétur returned to Valur in June 2000 and signed a three-year contract to coach the joint team of Valur/Fjölnir in the Úrvalsdeild karla.
+He was fired at the end of October 2000, after four losses in the first five games.

-He was the head coach of Kongsberg Penguins in the BLNO during the 2001–2002 season.
-He led the team to the BLNO finals after defeating the Oslo Kings in the semi-finals 3–2.
+The following, Pétur was hired as the head coach of the Kongsberg Penguins ahead of the 2001–2002 BLNO season.
+He led the team to 12 wins in 18 games during the regular season.
+In the playoffs, the Penguins reached the BLNO finals after defeating the Oslo Kings in the semi-finals 3–2.
 In the finals, the Penguins lost to the Asker Aliens, 3–0.
-He left the team after the season, following a disagreement with the board.
+He left the team after the season following a disagreement with the board.

 On 4 September 2002, Pétur was hired as the head coach and general manager of Þór Akureyri.
 On 17 September, he resigned due to the team's poor financial situation.
 A week later, Þór withdrew its team from the Úrvalsdeild.